 But it Wasn’t Just Me

 Everything I wrote above is extremely common behaviour from guys who don’t have much experience with women.
 Dare I say most guys who first start getting laid think they have to act like dicks in order to get women.
 Or at the very least, act cold and distant, keeping up their guard so the girl doesn’t screw them over.
 Yes, badboys do get laid more, but it’s because they’re confident, good-looking & have a “I don’t give a fuck” attitude – not because they’re raging dickheads.
-They get laid in spite of being dicks.
+They get laid in spite of being a dick.

 As I got more experience under my belt and developed a sense of self-confidence, I started to develop a sense of entitlement.
 As in, I feel entitled to have lots of women in my life.
 These days I know I can get laid whenever I want, with as many girls as I want (as long as I put in the effort).
 This confidence has completely erased all the insecurity I used to feel.
 I no longer feel insecure about my looks, or about whether women will like me.
-I know women like me – quite a lot of women in fact.
+I know women like me – quite a lot of women like me.

 So now I’m in a position where I have no reason to act like a dick to girls.
 I have nothing to prove, there’s no bitterness or anger or insecurity or jealousy causing me to lash out.
 All that’s been replaced with joy, love and good memories from all the girls I’ve been with.
 Now when I’m with girls, I’m a whole lot more chilled, I’m a hell of a lot nicer and empathetic towards them (I do my best to mentor girls I date – especially younger chicks) and I see relationships/dating/sex for what it is – I’m just looking for cool girls to bring into my life and share experiences with.
 I’m not at war anymore.